keptn/lifecycle-toolkit/docs/content/en/docs/install/k8s.md

 * Keptn includes a lightweight `cert-manager` that, by default, is installed as part of the Keptn software.
-  If you are using another certification manager in the cluster, you can configure Keptn to instead use your cert-manager.
+  If you are using another certificate manager in the cluster, you can configure Keptn to instead use your cert-manager.
   See [Use Keptn with cert-manager.io](../operate/cert-manager.md) for detailed instructions.